nvidia-holoscan/holohub/benchmarks/release_benchmarking/README.md

 In some cases you may need to clear your HoloHub build or data folders to address errors:
 - `./run clear_cache`
 - `rm -rf ./data`

+## Developer References

+While this tutorial is tailored to curated configurations of the Endoscopy Tool Tracking and Multi-AI Ultrasound HoloHub applications, developers utilize underlying Holoscan data frame flow tracking tools to similarly measure and analyze performance in custom Holoscan applications.

+- Refer to the [Holoscan Flow Benchmarking](../holoscan_flow_benchmarking/) project for general Holoscan performance profiling tools for both C++ and Python applications.
+- Refer to the [Holoscan Flow Benchmarking whitepaper](https://developer.download.nvidia.com/holoscan/Holoscan-Flow-Benchmarking.pdf) for a comprehensive overview of pipeline profiling tools.
+- Refer to [`run_benchmarks.sh`](./run_benchmarks.sh) for additional examples demonstrating performance data collection and reporting with Holoscan Flow Tracking scripts.